agenthub-ai-team/agenthub-analyst/README.md

 **Can I use this without MCP connections?**
 Yes — the agent works with manual context too (paste code, drag files).
 MCP just makes it automatic.

-**Can I modify the agent?**
-Yes.
-The agent instructions are in `analyst/instructions.md` — fully transparent and editable.

 **Is my data safe?**
 Yes.
 Everything runs locally.
 The only external calls are MCP queries to your own tools using your own credentials.
 See `guides/security.md`.